Best travel eSIM for Hong Kong in 2026

 Which networks should I check for coverage in Hong Kong?

 There are four full carriers: China Mobile Hong Kong, CSL Mobile, 3 Hong Kong and SmarTone, all running 5G across the territory.
 In a dense, high-rise city the real test is indoor and MTR-metro reach rather than open-country coverage.
-We do not yet publish verified coverage percentages, so treat any coverage figure not cited here as pending verification.
+We do not yet publish verified coverage percentages, so treat any coverage figure not cited here as a modelled estimate.

 Is there a limit on how many prepaid SIMs I can register?